ahmedyar7/Machine-Learning-Projects/README.md

    - We analyze whether someone would click on the ad based on the given information.
    - **Tech Used:** Pandas, Numpy, Matplotlib, Seaborn, Plotly, Scikit-learn
    - **Model Used:** Logistic Regression
+4. **💸 Loan Default Analysis**

+   - We analyze wether someone would default on there loan or not based upon the provided attributes.
+   - **Tech Used:** Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn
+   - **Model Used:** Decision Tree & Random Forest

 ## 📦 Dependencies